 If you find this to be confusing, trust us, you’re not alone – and it even explains why AMD is on track to reclaim 30% of the processor market.
 There’s some good news, though – we’ve at least seen a listing for the first Cannon Lake processor.
 Now, while it’s just a 10nm laptop chip that’ll likely never see a full release, it’s at least a sign of what’s to come.

 So, if Coffee Lake Refresh isn’t the beginning of Intel’s 9th generation, what’s going on with Cannon Lake?

 There’s honestly not a lot of solid information to run on, but that doesn’t mean we can’t speculate using our CPU expertise.
 But, be sure to keep this article bookmarked, as we’ll update it with all the latest and greatest Cannon Lake information that comes our way.

 - What is it?
 Intel’s next generation, 10nm CPU lineup

 - When is it out?
 Sometime in 2019

 - What will it cost?
 TBD

-So, we know we’re going to have to wait until at least 2019 to see Cannon Lake, but when in 2019?
-Well, the short answer is ‘we don’t know’, but we did get our hands on a leaked Intel roadmap that shows Coffee Lake-S being Intel’s main platform through Q2 2019, so we could see it launch in the second half of next year.
-That is, if it’s not pushed back to 2020.
+We already know we’ll have to wait until at least 2019 to see Cannon Lake, but when in 2019?
+Well, we don’t know yet, but we did get our hands on a leaked Intel roadmap that shows Coffee Lake Refresh being Intel’s main platform through Q2 2019.
+But, given Intel’s recent supply issues, we could see the release pushed back to the latter half of 2019 or even 2020.